1099-C surprise: Canceled debt often taxable as income

 |DEBT RESOLUTION TAX TIPS|

 Homeowners who default on mortgage loans on their primary residences may also qualify for an exclusion from income on foreclosures under the Mortgage Forgiveness Debt Relief Act, which took effect in 2007 to help homeowners caught in the mortgage crisis.
-This provision applies to up to $2 million in mortgage debt forgiven in calendar years 2007 through 2013.
-This exception had been scheduled to expire at the end of 2012, but was extended by Congress.
+This provision applies to up to $2 million in mortgage debt forgiven in calendar years 2007 through 2016.
+The exception had been scheduled to expire, but was extended by Congress.

 Steven M. Piascik, a certified public accountant and president of Piascik & Associates in Richmond, Virginia, warns, "If you use the proceeds from a home equity line of credit to pay off credit card debts, or for something other than making improvements to your home, that portion will not qualify for the $2 million exception."